The TDG Story · FDN · Training · Methodology

 Functional Diagnostic Nutrition — FDN — is a clinical training programme developed by Reed Davis, a Board Certified Holistic Health Practitioner who spent years running one of the most productive wellness clinics in California.
 Davis recognised that the most common reason health interventions fail is that practitioners are working with incomplete information.
 They’re making recommendations based on symptoms and assumptions rather than objective data about what’s actually happening inside a specific person’s body.

-FDN addresses this by training practitioners to use functional laboratory testing — the same tests I use in the TDG five-test programme — to identify what Davis calls HIDDEN (H.I.D.D.E.N.) stressors: hormonal imbalances, immune dysfunction, digestive problems, detoxification issues, energy dysregulation, and nervous system dysregulation.
-These are the upstream root causes that drive most of the chronic symptoms people present with: fatigue, gut problems, hormonal chaos, weight resistance, brain fog, sleep disruption, and persistent inflammation.
+FDN addresses this by training practitioners to use functional laboratory testing — the same tests I use in the TDG five-test programme — to identify what Davis calls H.I.D.D.E.N. stressors: the upstream root causes that drive most of the chronic symptoms people present with.

 How FDN Is Different From Other Training

-I've had a lot of training across my career.
+I’ve had a lot of training across my career.
 BSc in Developmental Biology from Glasgow.
 MSc in Coaching Studies with Applied Sports Science.
-Advanced Metabolic Typing, C.H.E.K. certifications, MTHFR and methylation training, Nordic Laboratories dnalife diploma.
+Advanced Metabolic Typing under Bill Wolcott, C.H.E.K. certifications, MTHFR and methylation training, Nordic Laboratories dnalife diploma.
 Each added something.
 FDN was categorically different in one specific way: it taught me to integrate.

 Most training teaches you a system in isolation.
 Blood chemistry is taught separately from hormone testing, which is taught separately from stool analysis, which is taught separately from organic acids.
 You end up with knowledge in silos.
 FDN teaches you how tests work together — how a cortisol pattern on the DUTCH panel relates to the gut immune markers on the GI-MAP, how both relate to the neurotransmitter metabolites on the OAT, how all three feed into the blood chemistry picture.
 It’s the cross-referencing of findings across multiple tests that reveals patterns invisible to any single investigation.